 Aware of that challenge, and with support from a Voices for Healthy Kids grant, a group of walking- and bicycle-safety advocates organized a campaign to secure funding for important transportation improvements in Hennepin County, Minnesota.

-Hennepin County, and in particular Minneapolis, is known as one of the most bicycle-focused places in the nation.
+Hennepin County, which includes the City of Minneapolis, is known as one of the most bicycle-focused places in the nation.
 For its part, the Hennepin County Board had put together bicycle and walking masterplans to improve safety and accessibility, especially in locations throughout the county that had pressing safety needs.

 But advocates knew that alone wouldn’t guarantee sufficient funding for non-motorized transportation improvements.
 Historically, the county had not provided much financial support for sidewalks and bike lanes.
 So too, competing funding requests and a tightening county budget made any level of funding a challenge, and efforts at the state level to provide significant statewide investments in all forms of transportation projects had stalled out due to political disagreements.